dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/github.md

 > The credentials used are the same as those in the source function, github_reactions.

-Similarly, data about "pull_requests" is obtained by substituting "issues" with "pull_requests" in another similar resource function.

 ### Source `github_repo_events`

 This `dlt.source` fetches repository events incrementally, dispatching them to separate tables based